UAW’s clash with Big 3 automakers shows off a more confrontational union as strike deadline looms

 “They get out-of-control salaries,” he said.
 “They get pensions they don’t even need.
 They get top-rate health care.
 They work whatever schedule they want.
 The majority of our members do not get a pension nowadays.
 It’s crazy.
 We get substandard health care.
 We don’t get to work remotely.”

 UAW members have voted overwhelmingly to authorize its leaders to call a strike.
-So, too, have Canadian auto workers, whose contracts ends four days later and who have designated Ford as their target.
+So, too, have Canadian auto workers, whose contracts end four days later and who have designated Ford as their target.

 The UAW hasn’t said whether it will select one target automaker.
 It could strike all three, though doing so could deplete the union’s strike fund in under three months.